Indoor tanning

-Indoor tanning is a source of UV radiation, which is known to cause skin cancer, including melanoma and skin aging, and is associated with sunburn, photodrug reactions, infections, weakening of the immune system, and damage to the eyes, including cataracts, photokeratitis (snow blindness) and eye cancer.
-Injuries caused by tanning devices lead to over 3,000 emergency-room cases a year in the United States alone.
-Physicians may use or recommend tanning devices to treat skin conditions such as psoriasis, but the World Health Organization does not recommend their use for cosmetic purposes.
-The WHO's International Agency for Research on Cancer includes tanning devices, along with ultraviolet radiation from the sun, in its list of group 1 carcinogens.
-Researchers at the Yale School of Public Health found evidence of addiction to tanning in a 2017 paper.
+Once the connection between indoor tanning and skin cancer was confirmed, the number and use of indoor tanning facilities have declined, and many countries have either banned the practice outright or banned it for use by people under the age of 18 years.

 Background

 Ultraviolet radiation

 Ultraviolet radiation (UVR) is part of the electromagnetic spectrum, just beyond visible light.
 Ultraviolet wavelengths are 100 to 400 nanometres (nm, billionths of a metre) and are divided into three bands: A, B and C. UVA wavelengths are the longest, 315 to 400 nm; UVB are 280 to 315 nm, and UVC wavelengths are the shortest, 100 to 280 nm.

 About 95% of the UVR that reaches the earth from the sun is UVA and 5% UVB; no appreciable UVC reaches the earth.
 While tanning systems before the 1970s produced some UVC, modern tanning devices produce no UVC, a small amount of UVB and mostly UVA.
-Classified by the WHO as a group 1 carcinogen, UVR has "complex and mixed effects on human health".
-While it causes skin cancer and other damage, including wrinkles, it also triggers the synthesis of vitamin D and endorphins in the skin.
+Classified by the WHO as a group 1 carcinogen, UV radiation has "complex and mixed effects on human health".
+While it causes skin cancer and other damage, including skin aging or creases such as wrinkles, it also triggers the synthesis of vitamin D and endorphins in the skin.